 The annual review of Board effectiveness undertaken by the Nomination Committee includes evaluating the performance of the Board collectively as well as individual directors, for whom we will also consider whether they remain independent.
-Director’s re-election will be considered by the shareholders at an AGM in due course, at which shareholders have the opportunity as a body to approve or otherwise Board membership.
+Director’s re-election will be considered by the shareholders at each AGM, at which shareholders have the opportunity as a body to approve or otherwise the appointment of each director.

 The Remuneration Committee meets formally and is tasked with not only the remuneration of the Executive Directors but also evaluation of performance.
-To this end the Board is circulated with press comment and market feedback on the business.
-Market share data and peer group analysis are available.
+To this end the Board is circulated with press comment and market feedback on the business as well as market share data and peer group analysis, where available.

 The Board expects the highest ethical standards of its members and management across the Group.
 The Group aims to engender an environment based on transparency, trust and engagement where all members of the Company feel recognised and valued for the contribution they make both directly to the well-being of the Company and its broader eco-system.
 The Group has documented procedures with respect to its responsibilities regarding ethical behaviour, specifically bribery, corrupt practices and modern slavery, and these are applicable across its operations including supply and customer chains.